eerwitt/ember-router-examples/README.md

 [Ember.js](http://emberjs.com) is a great **Client Side MVC framework**.

-I like it for it's convention over configuration practice which makes code more minimalistic and easier to maintain.

-I prefer to use it over [Backbone](http://backbonejs.org/) for larger projects due to ember's maintainability with larger code bases.

-I recommend trying both and others from [Spine](http://spinejs.com/) to [batman](http://batmanjs.org/).
+They are quickly reaching [release 1.0](http://emberjs.com/blog/2012/08/03/ember-1-0-prerelease/) which means there are constant changes.
+Recently one fantastic addition is the [Router](http://emberjs.com/blog/2012/08/03/ember-1-0-prerelease/#toc_router) which allows you to easily define the multiple states of your app.

+This project is meant to help fill in the blanks on how to quickly get moving at creating an [Ember](http://emberjs.com) app utilizing the router.
+The JS code is written in [Coffee](http://coffeescript.org).

 ## Overview

-This code is a working example I built based of the guide located at [Ember Application Structure](http://emberjs.com/guides/outlets/).
+This code is a working built based of the guide located at [Ember Application Structure](http://emberjs.com/guides/outlets/).

-I did my best to keep the code as minimal as possible.
-In order to run I recommend having [Coffeescript](http://coffeescript.org/) on your machine.
+The code as minimal as possible in order to help the ease of setup and isolation.
+In order to run the examples you need [Coffeescript](http://coffeescript.org/) on your machine.
 Once installed you can run `coffee -cw js` from within the root of the project.
-This will compile the coffee files to the correct js which is automatically included on the page.
+This will compile the coffee files to JS each time they change.

 At that point you can an example file in any browser which supports [Ember](http://emberjs.com/) to play around with the code.

 ## Examples

-I try to keep each example as self contained as possible even though it requires duplicating some code.
+Each example is as self contained as possible even though it requires duplicating code.
 All the html files have a corresponding [coffee/js file](https://github.com/eerwitt/ember-router-basicexample/tree/master/js).

 **_Remember_ to run** `coffee -c js/*.coffee` before attempting to use the examples.